Contributing to skrub#

 The documentation will be generated in the _build/html/ directory and are viewable in a web browser, for instance by opening the local _build/html/index.html file.

-This is particularly useful if you are modifying a few examples.
+This is especially helpful when you’re only modifying or checking a few examples.